Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: Introduction

 \section{Introduction}

-The Higgs sector is the most mysterious within the Standard Model.
-One could rephrase the statement and say it is the sector with the most opportunities.
+The Higgs sector within the Standard Model is still mysterious even after the discovery of a "Higgs-like" particle.
+Open questions regarding naturalness of the Higgs mass, and form and origin of the Higgs potential remain \cite{futurepp,Agrawaletal2020}.
+At the same time these are open opportunities for further investigations.
+The formalism of the electroweak chiral Lagrangian with a Higgs \cite{longhitano1980,longhitano1981,herrero1,herrero2,appelquist1980,feruglio} is considered the most general approach to open-mindedly take into account deviations from the Standard Model \cite{higgscoupling,fithiggs}.
 The electroweak chiral Lagrangian was extended by two and then N scalar fields in our aforementioned work \cite{lindnermuzakka2022}.
-A second scalar particle in addition to the observed one has been extensively discussed also in, e.g., \cite{qi2021effective,chala,Redi}.
-An additional scalar field can serve as a dark matter candidate \cite{dm} and lead to new CP violating processes that we need to explain the matter-antimatter asymmetry \cite{chala,EWPhT}.
-It brings a lot of new physics and widens the narrow corset of parameter space which constrains the electroweak chiral Lagrangian with only one scalar which necessarily has to be identified with the observed one.
+A second scalar particle in addition to the observed one has been extensively discussed in, e.g., \cite{Redi,chala,qi2021effective}.
+An additional scalar field can serve as a dark matter candidate \cite{dm} and lead to new CP violating processes required to explain the matter-antimatter asymmetry \cite{EWPhT,baryogenesis,chala}.
+It brings a lot of new physics and widens the narrow corset of parameter space which constrains the electroweak chiral Lagrangian with only one scalar that necessarily has to be identified with the observed one.